brodieG/fansi/DEVNOTES.md

 * Check whether anything other than `substr_ctl` uses `state_at_pos` and thus the assumptions about carry being handled externally might be incorrect.

-* Once we add isolate, make sure that trailing sequences are not omitted if the end is not isolated?

-This doesn't make sense now to me.
-Maybe if the beginning is not isolated?

 * It's possible we messed up and `sgr_to_html` had carry semantics whereas other stuff did not.